-In recent time, there has been great deal of talk about stem cells as future of medicine.
+In recent times, there has been a great deal of talk about stem cells as the future of medicine.
 Stem cells can cure diseases!
-Stem cell can extend our lifespan!
+Stem cells can extend our lifespan!
 But in actual what these magic stem cells are, how they differ from normal body cells.

 Stem cell can divide and renew themselves – Stem cells have a special ability to divide and renew themselves for extended periods of time.
 Cells such as muscle or nerve don’t normally replicate, but stem cells can repeatedly proliferate without losing their properties.

 Stem cells are unspecialized – A stem cell does not have specialized function contrary to normal cells.